Grant-Oglesby/grant_oglesby_capstone_project/README.md

                 Task 2: Create tables and define schema Task 3: Load data into database
                 Task 3.1: Create local csv file to stage data for testing purposes )
+        (User Story 4:
+            As a data engineer, I want to build a Streamlit application that allows users to interact with the data and visualize key metrics so that they can easily understand and analyze the information.
+                Task 1: Explore data visualisation options in jupyter notebook Task 2: Setup Streamlit application
+        )